dav793/FileDistributor/README.md

 	};
 	```

 	Note that all files under the allowed directories will be available for download.
-Also note that multi-level directories are not yet supported.
+Also multi-level directories are not yet supported, sorry!

 5. Start the server application
 	```bash